chriskhng/asSeq2Int/README.md

 ```
 ./main.sh
 ```
-This will run asSeq2Int.py, rename the output .csv to SeqHit-DATE-TIME.cav, and rsync it to the SeqHitResults directory.
+This will run asSeq2Int.py, rename the output .csv to SeqHit-DATE-TIME.csv, and rsync it to the SeqHitResults directory.

 If a larger FASTA is used, one may consider using HPC with SLURM.